airacommunity/AIRA-User-Guide/F.3.02 API Activity.md

 **Additional Options:**

-Right-click on the app in the AIRA Designer workflow to access additional options:
+Right-click on the apps in the AIRA Designer workflow to access additional options:

 - Unlink: Disconnect the app from any connected apps or tools in the workflow.
 - Setting: Access and modify the settings of the app.